Trouble Regulating Your Body Temperature? Try This

 Why Can't I Regulate My Body Temperature?

 Body temperature regulation problems can look different for everyone.
 Some people feel constant chills, while others struggle with overheating.
-Sometimes, you switch between the two.
+Sometimes, you switch between the two with nighttime chills and sweat.

 When your body loses its balance, it might feel like your internal thermostat is malfunctioning.
 Stress, hormones, or environmental shifts can trigger these temperature regulation issues.